brftech/percytech-back-supa/backend-supabase/README-LEADS.md

 ### **Adding New Lead Sources**

 1. Add new enum value to `LeadSource` in `lead.entity.ts`
-2. Update the frontend to pass the correct source
+2. Update the client to pass the correct source
 3. The backend will automatically handle the new source

 ### **Customizing HubSpot Sync**